 PRIMARY DUTIES AND RESPONSIBILITIES:

-Fulfills the primary administrative support and non-clinical functions of a busy physician by scribing medical data into a paper or electronic medical record system.
+Fulfills the primary secretarial and non-clinical functions of a busy physician by scribing medical data into a paper or electronic medical record system.

 Accurately documents the events and decision-making in a manner that results in appropriate medical charting.
 Completes clerical activities necessary to assist with processing of physician orders for tests and medications.